 Battelle Land-Sequim lies on the shores of the Strait of Juan de Fuca and is in the rain shadow of the Olympic Mountains in Clallam County, at approximate coordinates 48°04'40" N, 123°02'55" W. Despite its coastal location, it receives less than 15 inches of rainfall on average annually.
 Average monthly temperatures range from 31°F to 70°F. Nearby cities are Sequim (population 6,600), Port Angeles (population 19,000), and Port Townsend (population 9,100) (DOC 2011).
-Seattle is approximately 50 miles (mi) from MSL.
-The nearest sea border with Canada is about 17 mi from MSL in the Salish Sea; the nearest Canadian land border is about 25 mi northwest from MSL.
+Seattle is approximately 50 miles from MSL.
+The nearest sea border with Canada is about 17 miles from MSL in the Salish Sea; the nearest Canadian land border is about 25 miles northwest from MSL.

-Emission points are located in buildings MSL-1 and MSL-5.
-The MSL-1 Building (Figure 1.3) contains facilities for biological, chemical, and physical studies in which marine or aquatic environmental conditions need to be maintained.
+Emission points are located in two buildings: MSL-1 and MSL-5.
+MSL-1 (Figure 1.3) contains laboratories for biological, chemical, and physical studies in which marine or aquatic environmental conditions need to be maintained.
 This facility also houses a "cleanroom" for ultra-low-level trace measurements in environmental media, an electronics shop, and diving equipment storage.
-The MSL-5 Building (Figure 1.4) contains all-purpose chemistry and biochemistry laboratories.
+MSL-5 (Figure 1.4) contains all-purpose chemistry and biochemistry laboratories.
 One laboratory in MSL-5 is set up for work with radionuclides; however, any laboratory could be set up for such work.
 A location for storage of hazardous, radioactive, and mixed waste is provided in MSL-5 Building.